 Most commonly occurring during puberty, Gynaecomastia can affect men of all demographics, shape and size.
 Breast enlargement in adolescent males occurs in up to 90% of the population but resolves itself as hormones come under control.

 For some, the hormonal imbalance does not rectify itself with the higher levels of oestrogen causing the breast tissue growth.
-Older men, as their testosterone levels decrease, may also experience increased breast tissue.
+Older men, as their male hormones levels decrease, may also experience increased breast tissue.

 The use of some prescription and recreational drugs (in particular anabolic steroids), genetics and chronic diseases, (particularly involving the kidney and liver) may also contribute to the condition.